datnguyenzzz/nogodb/lib/go-adaptive-radix-tree/README.md

 An Adaptive Radix Tree (ART) is an optimized data structure that combines the advantages of radix trees and tries:

-- **Space Efficiency**: Adaptively uses different node sizes based on actual child count
+- **Space Efficiency**: Adaptively uses different kv sizes based on actual child count
-- **Cache Locality**: Compact node structure improves CPU cache utilization
+- **Cache Locality**: Compact kv structure improves CPU cache utilization
 - **Fast Operations**: O(k) complexity for lookups, insertions, and deletions (where k is key length)
 - **Path Compression**: Stores common prefixes only once, reducing memory usage

 ## Node Types

-The implementation uses four different node types, each optimized for a specific number of children:
+The implementation uses four different kv types, each optimized for a specific number of children:

 1. **Node4**: Stores up to 4 children using simple arrays
 2. **Node16**: Stores up to 16 children with slightly more complex structure